-I start with my first class of the day.
-Students will use yellow, white and a pinch of peach or orange premium tempera paint poured into small piles on a plate.
-Kids will grab a sheet of yellow construction paper, and use big round bristle brushes.
+How do you start painting the papers?
+I start painting with my first class of the day.
+Students use yellow, white and a pinch of peach or orange premium tempera paint poured into small piles on a plate.
+Kids grab a sheet of yellow construction paper, and use big round bristle brushes.
 I demonstrate how to tap into the paint, not scoop, then hop the brush all around on a piece of yellow construction paper.
 Using the colored construction paper helps add an additional color.
 Also stress not to load up the paper with paint.
 Puddles of tempera paint just make a mess.
 If they have puddles have them dip their brushes into the paint and move that paint around.

-I also encourage my students to lay the brushes on the placemats not in the paint trays when not in use.
-If your students need to wipe their brushes have them wipe on their placemats.
+I also encourage my artists to lay the brushes on the placemats not in the paint trays when not in use.
+If your artists need to wipe their brushes have them wipe on their placemats.
 This will just create beautiful painted placemats to use in the future.

 Most importantly, never use water while painting.
 Water dilutes the paint and your vivid colors will dull.

-After I see every student has created at least one painted paper, I then walk around and add a little more orange tempera paint.
-Now there is more orange than yellow in the paint trays.
+After I see every artist has created at least one painted paper, I then walk around and add a little more orange tempera paint.
+Now, there is more orange paint than yellow in the paint trays.
 The goal of this is to start mixing new tints and shades on the paper.
-If you need to add more yellow or white, the kids will let you know! lol I describe myself as a waitress filling up the plates of paint like a waitress refills their drinks at a restaurant.
-Why, you would never yell in a restaurant FILL MY DRINK!
+If you need to add more yellow or white, the kids will let you know. lol I describe myself as a waitress filling up the plates of paint like a waitress refills their drinks at a restaurant.
 We talk about patience and manners and to raise your hand if you need more paint, never to yell.
 It works wonders!

-Then the 2nd class comes in.
+The next class comes in to paint.
 The color of tempera paint that they would start with is orange, magenta, and white.
 The construction paper color would be peach or a pink, then maybe orange.
 Once they are done with their first round of papers they start adding red tempera paint from the plate.
 Remember, you will have to walk around and refill those little plates.

-The 3rd class would do the same process with red, hot pink, and white paint with pink construction paper, adding a little purple paint to the mix for the second round of painted papers.
+The 3rd class uses the same process with red, hot pink, and white paint with pink construction paper, adding a little purple paint to the mix for the second round of painted papers.